 With the vertex shader defined, you can now create the associated fragment shader.

-Create a new file in the src/GLSLShaders/ folder and name it TextureFS.glsl.
+Create a new file in the src/glsl_shaders/ folder and name it texture_fs.glsl.

-Add the following code to the TextureFS.glsl file to declare the variables:
+Add the following code to the texture_fs.glsl file to declare the variables:

-precision mediump float; // precision for floating point computation
+precision mediump float; // sets the precision for floating point computation

 // The object that fetches data from texture.

 // Must be set outside the shader.

 uniform sampler2D uSampler;

 // Color of pixel

 uniform vec4 uPixelColor;

-// The "varying" keyword is for signifing that the texture coordinate will be
+// The "varying" keyword is for signifying that the texture coordinate will be

 // interpolated and thus varies.

 varying vec2 vTexCoord;

 The sampler2D data type is a GLSL utility that is capable of reading texel values from a 2D texture.
 In this case, the uSampler object will be bounded to a GLSL texture such that texel values can be sampled for every pixel rendered.
 The uPixelColor is the same as the one from SimpleFS.
 The vTexCoord is the interpolated uv coordinate value for each pixel.

 Add the following code to compute the color for each pixel:

 void main(void) {

 // texel color look up based on interpolated UV value in vTexCoord

 vec4 c = texture2D(uSampler, vec2(vTexCoord.s, vTexCoord.t));

+//

+// different options:

+// e.g. tint the transparent area also

+// vec4 result = c * (1.0-uPixelColor.a) + uPixelColor * uPixelColor.a;

-// tint the textured area.
-Leave transparent area as defined by the texture
+// or: tint the textured area, and leave transparent area as defined by the texture

 vec3 r = vec3(c) * (1.0-uPixelColor.a) + vec3(uPixelColor) * uPixelColor.a;

 vec4 result = vec4(r, c.a);

+// or: ignore pixel tinting ...

+// vec4 result = c;

+// or: simply multiply pixel color with texture color

+// vec4 result = c * uPixelColor;

 gl_FragColor = result;

 }

 The texture2D() function samples and reads the texel value from the texture that is associated with uSampler using the interpolated uv values from vTexCoord.
 In this example, the texel color is modified, or tinted, by a weighted sum of the color value defined in uPixelColor according to the transparency, or the value of the corresponding alpha channel.
 In general, there is no agreed-upon definition for tinting texture colors.
 You are free to experiment with different ways to combine uPixelColor and the sampled texel color; for example, you can try multiplying the two.
 In the provided source code file, a few alternatives are suggested.
 Please do experiment with them.